 These guidelines can assist chairmen and members of assessment comittees as well as applicants.
-The rules of assessment is also found in the AAU handbook.

 Purpose of the assessment committee